 Writer takeaways on craft learned from the best books on plot and technique utilized in the commercial novel writing program including "The Art of Fiction" by John Gardner, "Writing the Breakout Novel" by Donald Maass, "Write Away" by Elizabeth George, and "The Writing Life" by Annie Dillard.

 Newly updated narrative, developmental, and editorial courses that compose the Algonkian Novel Writing Program.
 Crucial elements analyzed and applied include high-concept premise, counter-trait characters, Six Act Two-Goal Novel, hooks and core wounds, scene selection, set cinema, and more.
 All genres.
 Registration here.
 Program concludes with faculty video-consults to address final edits and query letter.
 Free to Algonkian alums.

-For NY Pitch and Algonkian Event attendees posting assignments related to their novel or nonfiction.
+For NY Pitch or Algonkian attendees or alums posting assignments related to their novel or nonfiction.
 Assignments include conflict levels, antagonist and protagonist sketches, plot lines, setting, and story premise.
-Publishers and agents use this forum to obtain information before and after the conference event, therefore, writers should focus on responses and edit as necessary.
-Included are NY conference reviews, narrative critique sub-forums, and a Development Sitemap.
+Publishers use this forum to obtain information before and after the conference event, therefore, writers should edit as necessary.
+Included are NY conference reviews, narrative critique sub-forums, and most importantly, the pre-event Novel Development Sitemap.